bralca/Arbitrage_Public/README.md

 According to Investopedia.com this is the definition of Arbitrage:
 Arbitrage is the simultaneous purchase and sale of an asset to profit from an imbalance in the price.
 It is a trade that profits by exploiting the price differences of identical or similar financial instruments on different markets or in different forms.
 Arbitrage exists as a result of market inefficiencies and would therefore not exist if all markets were perfectly efficient.

-# Triangular Arbitrage

-According to Wikipedia:
-Triangular arbitrage (also referred to as cross currency arbitrage or three-point arbitrage) is the act of exploiting an arbitrage opportunity resulting from a pricing discrepancy among three different currencies.
-A triangular arbitrage strategy involves three trades, exchanging the initial currency for a second, the second currency for a third, and the third currency for the initial.
-During the second trade, the arbitrageur locks in a zero-risk profit from the discrepancy that exists when the market cross exchange rate is not aligned with the implicit cross exchange rate.
-A profitable trade is only possible if there exist market imperfections.
-Profitable triangular arbitrage is very rarely possible because when such opportunities arise, traders execute trades that take advantage of the imperfections and prices adjust up or down until the opportunity disappears.

 # Crypto Arbitrage

 At the moment we only support the following Cryptocurrency Exchanges